Kwakong/AI-Cosmic_Coding_at_University/coding_at_university/task2.md

    //
 ```

-## Fix the Intercom
+## Fix the Speaker

-You have to fix the intercom.
+You have to fix the speaker.
 Use the concrete you have found to make your Agent match them to the corresponding colour.
+If something goes wrong, try again using a different route, or bypass the task by talking to Lady Lila again

 ### ~ Hint

-If something is wrong you can always use button **"reset"** positioned on middle of room, to reset task and start again.
-Remember to select the slot that the Agent must use to place the block.
+Remember that this task does not have one specific path to choose from.
+Choose the path that suits you!

 ```typescript-valid